 A student who has been removed by a senior colleague will be placed in whole school detention and sanctioned additionally as appropriate: isolation or exclusion.
-For example; On Call behaviour by a student on Head of School Report will automatically be sanctioned by isolation for the rest of the day, in the first instance, and may lead to a fixed term exclusion.
+For example; On Call behaviour by a student on Assistant Headteacher for ABC Report will automatically be sanctioned by isolation for the rest of the day, in the first instance, and may lead to a suspension.